 Diffusion Coating An alloy coating produced by applying heat to one or more coatings deposited on a basis metal.

 Electroplating A coating method that uses electricity and a conductive solution to deposit a layer of plating metal on a metal or nonmetal workpiece.
 During electroplating, the workpiece is the cathode.

-Finishing Media Grains of abrasive or non-abrasive material used in mass finishing and other finishing operations.
+Finishing (Tumbling) Media Grains of abrasive or non-abrasive material used in mass finishing and other finishing operations.
 Sand and ceramics are common materials in finishing media.